Breast Cancer Awareness Project

 Metro Assist's Breast Screening Awareness in Migrant Communities Project!

-We recently invited the community to attend the launch of the “Breast Screen Awareness in Migrant Communities” project.
+We invited the community to attend the launch of the “Breast Screen Awareness in Migrant Communities” project.
 Funded by the Cancer Institute NSW, this project is an important initiative in promoting the importance of breast screening as an early detection and prevention measure to our culturally and linguistically diverse communities.
 The event was held at the Lakemba Senior Citizen Hall, and was beautifully catered by our hard working Pratto Project hospitatlity catering students.

 On the evening we presented a video we had made which highlights the importance of regular screenings.

 As part of this ongoing project Metro Assist will be holding regular information sessions focused on improving Breast health knowledge and Breast Screening awareness.

 - Early Detection of Breast Cancer and Breast Screening Gentle Exercise

 The picture above was taken at a Breast cancer awareness session which took place on the 18th September at Lakemba hub for the Bangladeshi community in partnership with Breast Screen NSW, Health Equity Research and Development Unit and Sydney Local Health District.
 After the session 12 ladies did their breast screening on 25th September for the first time at Lakemba where the Breast screening van was organised by the Breast Screen NSW.

 Pratten Park Community Sports and Bowling Club hosted our most recent session for the Chinese Community!